Logo

 log(x) The element-wise natural logarithm of x.

-norm(x, degree) The norm of the x. x must be a vector. degree can be 1, 2, or numpy.inf.
+norm(x, degree) The norm of the x. x must be a vector. degree can be positive integers or fractional numbers larger than one, or numpy.inf, or a tuple of two integers.
 The default value is degree=2, indicating an Euclidean norm.

 pexp(x, y) The element-wise perspective natural exponential y * exp(x/y).